glutengo/rendering-strategies/backend/res/posts/react/react.md

 npx create-react-app react-blog
 ```

-This scaffolds a react application.
+This scaffolds a React application.
 To realize our blog, we implement the required [components](./case-study#frontend) of the blog application.
 [react-router](https://github.com/ReactTraining/react-router) is used to realise client side routing.

 The application is started by running `npm start` which is mapped to `react-scripts start` and runs a dev server on port `3000`.